scikit-learn-contrib/forest-confidence-interval/README.md

 ## Examples

 The examples (gallery below) demonstrates the package functionality with random forest classifiers and regression models.
-The regression example uses a popular UCI Machine Learning data set on cars while the classifier example simulates how to add measurements of uncertainty to tasks like predicting spam emails.
+The regression examples use scikit-learn's bundled diabetes dataset, while the classifier example simulates how to add measurements of uncertainty to tasks like predicting spam emails.
+Keeping the regression data bundled makes documentation builds reproducible without relying on an external data service.

 [Examples gallery](http://contrib.scikit-learn.org/forest-confidence-interval/auto_examples/index.html)